sphinx-doc/sphinx/doc/rest.rst

 subdirectory of the output directory on building (e.g. the ``_static`` directory for HTML output.)

+Interpretation of image size options (``width`` and ``height``) is as follows: if the size has no unit or the unit is pixels, the given size will only be respected for output channels that support pixels (i.e. not in LaTeX output).
+Other units (like ``pt`` for points) will be used for HTML and LaTeX output.

 Sphinx extends the standard docutils behavior by allowing an asterisk for the extension::